Ariadne Abandoned by Theseus

 Ariadne Abandoned by Theseus is an oil-on-canvas painting by the Swiss artist Angelica Kauffman.
 It was painted in England in 1774.
-It is displayed in the Museum of Fine Arts, in Houston, as a gift from Mr. and Mrs. Harris Masterson III.
+It is displayed in the Museum of Fine Arts, in Houston, Texas, as a gift from Mr. and Mrs. Harris Masterson III.
 It is an oil painting on canvas.
 Ariadne Abandoned by Theseus is one of Kauffman's few history paintings depicting a single figure.

 Creation and early history

 Angelica Kauffman was recognized to have talent in her youth and her father encouraged her development in painting and education in Italy.
 She lived in England for 15 years, where she was highly regarded and sought after.
-Kauffman was one of two women founders of the British Royal Academy.
-She painted Ariadne Abandoned by Theseus during her time at the English court when she was an annual exhibitor with the British Royal Academy between 1769 and 1782.
-This painting was exhibited in the Royal Academy in 1774 with two other works of Kauffman's; Calypso Assenting to the Departure of Ulysses and Penelope Invoking Minerva's Aid for the Safe Return of Telemachus.
+Kauffman was one of two women founders of the British Royal Academy of Arts.
+She painted Ariadne Abandoned by Theseus during her time at the English court when she was an annual exhibitor with the Royal Academy between 1769 and 1782.
+This painting was exhibited at the Royal Academy Summer Exhibition in 1774 with two other works of Kauffman's; Calypso Assenting to the Departure of Ulysses and Penelope Invoking Minerva's Aid for the Safe Return of Telemachus.
 All three of these paintings depict women in the absence of their lovers, or in the case of Penelope, her son.
-After Ariadne Abandoned by Theseus was exhibited, it was purchased by George Bowles, one of Angelica's greatest supporters.
+After Ariadne Abandoned by Theseus was exhibited, it was purchased by George Bowles, one of Kauffman's greatest supporters.
 It is unknown whether he commissioned the work or solely purchased it after exhibition.